-Many students were more willing to take on strategies that the writing camp programming had promoted: 57% indicated they were more likely to share their goals with others, 67% indicated they were more likely to write goals for each writing session, 71% indicated they were more likely to use a journal to track their productivity, and 76% indicated that they were more likely to analyze model writing products within their field (see Fig. 3).
+Many students were more willing to take on strategies that the writing camp programming had promoted: 57 percent indicated they were more likely to share their goals with others, 67 percent indicated they were more likely to use a journal to track their productivity, and 76 percent indicated that they were more likely to analyze model writing products within their field (see Figure 10.3).
 Focus group discussions indicate that these process-improving changes are highly individualized: students are apt to be drawn towards one or two particular strategies that were presented during camp programming, and to make a conscious decision to implement them on a more regular basis.
-Students reported employing a number of different post-camp strategies that would affect motivation and self-efficacy, such as starting a dissertation notebook to track ideas and writing progress; creating a spreadsheet of hours spent writing and number of words set to the page; and finding a group of students to meet with weekly in order to share goals and written drafts.
+Students reported employing a number of different post-camp strategies that would affect motivation and self-efficacy, such as starting a dissertation notebook to track ideas and writing progress, creating a spreadsheet of hours spent writing and number of words set to the page, and finding a group of students to meet with weekly in order to share goals and written drafts.